Miami Acupuncture & Herbal Solutions

 Integration Between Sessions

 The work doesn't stop when you leave the clinic.
-You'll receive targeted at-home guidance — specific to your presentation — on nervous system regulation techniques, sleep hygiene, dietary adjustments, and practices that extend the physiological benefit of treatment into your daily life.
+You'll receive targeted at-home guidance on nervous system regulation techniques specific to your presentation, sleep hygiene, dietary adjustments, and practices that extend the physiological benefit of treatment into your daily life.

 Progress, Reassessment & Graduation

 A typical full cycle for anxiety treatment is ten to twelve sessions.
 Most patients notice meaningful change within the first four to six.
 We track progress concretely, adjust the plan as needed, and work toward the point where you no longer need regular treatment.
-The goal is autonomy — not ongoing dependency on any therapy, including this one.
+The goal is autonomy, not ongoing dependency on any therapy.

 Patient Experiences